 you are taking home, package fish one per bag, laying flat, with a one inch

 patch of skin left on the fillet.
-Put them in the freezer behind the main
+Put them in the fish freezer in the freezer house.

 Our lodge is open for your use until 9pm each day.
 We have